 Michael Rawling is a Senior Lecturer in the Faculty of Law UTS.
 His main research interests are within labour law including regulating supply chains (and business networks more generally) to protect and empower precarious or vulnerable workers.
-Michael obtained his PhD in law on regulating supply chains to protect workers from the University of Sydney.
+Michael obtained his PhD in law from the University of Sydney on regulating supply chains to protect workers.
 Prior to joining UTS he was a faculty member at the ANU College of Law and before that he held a Ross Parsons PhD Scholarship and was an Associate of the Ross Parsons Centre of Commercial, Corporate and Taxation Law at the Sydney Law School.
 Prior to that he taught at Macquarie Law School and practised as a solicitor.

-Michael was a founding member of the Business Outsourcing and Restructuring Regulatory Research Network (BORRRN) 2009-2016.
+Michael was co-convenor and a founding member of the Business Outsourcing and Restructuring Regulatory Research Network (BORRRN) 2009-2016.
 Michael was also a Chief Investigator on a Discovery Grant Project funded by the Australian Research Council which examined the practical operation and effectiveness of innovative regulatory models designed to improve working conditions within supply chains in the textile clothing and footwear (TCF) and road transport industries.
 Michael has appeared in the Road Safety Remuneration Tribunal as an expert witness.
 He has also been a consultant to the Sectoral Policies Department, International Labour Office, International Labour Organisation (ILO) regarding best practices in road transport industry safety regulation.
 He is currently a member of the Centre for Business and Social Innovation, UTS Business Faculty.